 You won’t make any money.
 There’s no risk of losing money with a demo trading account, but there’s also no chance of making money.

 You may trade differently than you would in real life.
-There’s always the risk that you may make different trading decisions than you would when using real money.
-Using real money brings emotion into the equation, but using fake money makes it easier to treat it like a game.
+There’s always the risk that you may make different trading decisions than you would if using real money.
+Using real money brings emotion into the equation, but using fake money makes it easier to treat investing like a game.

 Limited features.
 Some demo trading accounts won’t fully replicate a real-world trading environment.
 For example, market data might be delayed, or you might not be able to access the same range of assets as on the broker’s full platform.